-Here’s a quick look at last year’s projects:
+Here’s a quick look at some past years’ projects:

 Alison Nguyen; 2019; video installation